Faiz96dev/customcult.io-master/hugo/content/pro.md

 {{< /testimonial >}}

 {{< testimonial name="Ugo" handle="@Nelsonweze" img="ugo.jpg" >}}
-If I am a developer today, it's because of @Jeffdelaney23's tutorial videos on his channel @fireship_dev.
+If I am a developer today, it's because of @Jeffdelaney23's tutorial lessons on his channel @fireship_dev.
 Found him in 2017 for Angular+Firebase.
-When I moved to #Flutter, he still was there. #ML and <span class="hi">I'm still watching his videos</span>.
+When I moved to #Flutter, he still was there. #ML and <span class="hi">I'm still watching his lessons</span>.
 Thanks a lot Jeff!
 {{< /testimonial >}}

 {{< testimonial name="Hardeep" handle="@iamhasime" img="hardeep.jpg" >}}
 Hey @Jeffdelaney23 thank you for your YouTube channel.
 You have done <span class="hi">some truly ingenious work</span>.
-Your videos are super helpful, detailed, concise and exactly what they should be teaching in paid courses.
+Your lessons are super helpful, detailed, concise and exactly what they should be teaching in paid courses.
 {{< /testimonial >}}